Here is the way to start another script in a shell script. The purpose is entire logic can keep in one place, and it is easy to maintain.

 A script calling from another script

-I’ve initialized value conv_factor=70.
+I’ve initialized the value conv_factor=70.
 For calculation, I used the let command.
 The output I’ve saved to converted_rupees.

-I’ve used the export command to pass value to called script, which I used for display.
+I’ve used the export command to pass value to the called script, which I used for display.
 The way I showed here simplifies calling a script from another script.
 So it is easy to maintain them.

-Here’s the output of scripts
+Here’s the output of the scripts

 In this video, you can see the execution of both scripts.

-Here’s the output of scripts
+Here’s the output of the scripts

 Summary